abhishekagarwalnpl/QHAL-copy/specs/use_case_scenarios.rst

     be reduced.
 However, this reduction in qubit count needs to be compensated for by performing intermediate measurements on the QFT qubit and also applying rotation gates conditional on intermediate measurement results [REF_4].
-    Hence, this algorithm will require level 1 HAL access.
+    Hence, this algorithm will require Level 1 HAL access.

 Pseudocode in Appendix 2: Use Case 1 – Shor's Algorithm.

 1. HoloVQE: Circuits run as part of the HoloVQE algorithm [REF_5] require intermediate measurements on qubits and require intermediate qubit resets.
-    For a user to implement active qubit reset themselves, they will require HAL level 1 access due to the very low latency required.
-However, some hardware manufacturers may want to provide active qubit reset capabilities themselves as a HAL level 2/level 3 command.
-Hence, this is an example of an algorithm that will require HAL level 2/3 depending on the available optional HAL command.
+    For a user to implement active qubit reset themselves, they will require HAL Level 1 access due to the very low latency required.
+However, some hardware manufacturers may want to provide active qubit reset capabilities themselves as a HAL Level 2/Level 3 command.
+Hence, this is an example of an algorithm that will require HAL Level 2/3 depending on the available optional HAL command.
 The OpenQASM pseudocode is given in Appendix 3: Use Case 2 – holoVQE.
     Further use cases will be added in the future versions of this document, for example a minimal example of a conventional VQE code, and a minimal example of an alpha-VQE code.